 The annual number of participants attending chronic condition education programmes had remained high in previous years, with ongoing refinement and validation of data in this area accounting for some of the annual variance.
-Figure 7 shows the regular high attendance in Diabetes Type 2, Cardiac and COPD programmes since 2017/18.
-However, due to the impact of COVID-19 on programme scheduling in 2019/20, 2020/21, and also likely in 2021/22, and subsequent resource issues experienced by organisations in submitting complete returns, extreme caution should be taken when comparing data from 2019/20 to 2021/22 against previous trend data, with the below figures included for illustrative purposes.
+Figure 7 shows the regular high attendance in Diabetes Type 2, Cardiac and COPD programmes in 2018/19 and 2019/20.
+However, due to the impact of COVID-19 on programme scheduling since 2019/20, and subsequent resource issues experienced by organisations in submitting complete returns, extreme caution should be taken when comparing data from 2020/21 to 2022/23 against previous trend data, with the below figures included for illustrative purposes.